jennratten/diagram-depot/README.md

 ## Features

-- Visual blueprints for Microsoft Fabric and Power BI solutions
+- Visual blueprints for solutions
 - Workflow orchestration diagrams for data pipelines and analytics
 - Modular and reusable diagram components
 - Regular updates and community contributions